yosefmaatuf8/ELEVATORS/README.md

 Involved Classes

    Manager:
      Handles user interactions and manages the connection between floors and elevators.
      Methods: handle_click, update_timer, render.

     Floor:
      Represents a floor in the building.
      Handles button clicks and updates its state.
      Methods: get_invitation_button, update_values, plot_floor.

     ElevatorSystem:
       Manages a collection of elevators.
       Determines which elevator should respond to a floor request.
       Methods: choose_elevator, nearest_elevator, plot_all_elevators.

     Elevator:
-        Represents an elevator in the building.
+      epresents an elevator in the building.
       Moves between floors based on requests.
       Methods: add_call_elevator, update_position, plot_elevator.

-Summary of the Flow
+### Summary of the Flow
   Button Press: User clicks the order button.
   Event Handling: Manager class detects the click event.
   Button Check: Floor class checks if the button was clicked.
  Find Nearest Elevator: ElevatorSystem finds the nearest available elevator.
  Update Floor: Floor updates its state.
  Move Elevator: Elevator moves to the requested floor and updates its position.

 This flow ensures that the system responds to user requests efficiently and updates the state of floors and elevators appropriately.